-I have a one question for you….how do you store your medical or first aid supplies while traveling?
+Hello, my crafty friends!
+I have one question for you….how do you store your medical or first aid supplies while travelling?
 Think back to 2019 or earlier before you answer!
-Do you have a designated box or a pouch, or maybe (like me) you keep everything in a plastic zip lock bag, which annoys me each time I go away, because it is messy and I can never find what I need quickly enough.
-I decided to change this to make my life easier and more organized so I can travel in style (when allowed of course)!
-How you ask?
-I designed a new pattern and I am finally able to share it with you!
-It is my absolute pleasure to show you my latest creation, First Aid travel pouch pattern.
+Do you have a designated box or a pouch, or maybe (like me) you keep everything in a plastic zip-lock bag, which annoys me each time I go away because it is messy, and I can never find what I need quickly enough.
+I decided to change this to make my life easier and more organized so I can travel in style (when allowed, of course)!
+How do you ask?
+I designed a new pattern, and I am finally able to share it with you!
+It is my absolute pleasure to show you my latest creation, the First Aid Travel Pouch pattern.

-First Aid travel pouch is a perfect storage solution to keep all your medical and First Aid supplies on the go!
-This pattern is suitable for an intermediate sewist, however if you know how to attach a zipper and sew around curved corners, then you should be able to make your own First Aid travel pouch.
+The First Aid Travel Pouch is a perfect storage solution to keep all your medical and First Aid supplies on the go!
+This pattern is suitable for an intermediate sewist; however, if you know how to attach a zipper and sew around curved corners, then you should be able to make your own version.

-You can fully customize the front by add a iron-on patch, embroidery design, draw “First Aid” with a fabric marker, use heat transfer paper or any other method to do the lettering, plus you can choose a square or a cross design from the pattern.
-The First Aid travel pouch features a top zipper closure, a side handle and a clear ID pocket on the back where you can keep next of kin and doctor information, list of supplies or a mini First Aid guide.
-Inside the pouch you will find two slip pockets on the front flap, plus two cargo pockets and two smaller slip pockets on the back.
-There is also a divider in the middle with additional three cargo pockets on one side and two slip pockets on the other side.
-Most of the pockets are sewn using a clear vinyl or a mesh fabric, so it is easy to see the content inside.
+You can fully customize the front by adding an iron-on patch, embroidery design, drawing “First Aid” with a fabric marker, using heat transfer paper or any other method to do the lettering.
+You can choose a square or a cross design from the pattern.
+The First Aid travel pouch features a top zipper closure, a side handle and a clear ID pocket on the back where you can keep next of kin and doctor information, a list of supplies or a mini First Aid guide.
+Inside the pouch, you will find two slip pockets on the front flap, plus two cargo pockets and two smaller slip pockets on the back.
+There is also a divider in the middle with an additional three cargo pockets on one side and two slip pockets on the other side.
+Most of the pockets are sewn using clear vinyl or mesh fabric, so it is easy to see the content inside.

 Finished measurements